Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/distribute_tasks.rst

 Communicate with your team
 --------------------------

-You can add additional structure and metadata to your test cases to better organize and understand them.
+You can add additional structure and context to your tasks and test cases to better understand the work to be done.

 Update task descriptions
 ________________________

-You can add a description to a test case to document:
+You can add a description to a task to communicate:

-* What the test case is testing
+* What the work is about
 * Why it's important
 * What behavior or scenario it represents
 * Any special considerations or context